Discover the best Mrs Hinch cleaning tips all in one place, plus her favourite cleaning products for your home.

 Most Mrs Hinch cleaning tips use these cleaning products - which can all be bought online from places like Amazon, or in stores like Wilko, B&M and Poundland.

-The Minky cloth
+15. The Minky Cloth

 The cloth is double sided so it's perfect for battling those tough stains on any surface around the home and Sophie has been known to use it almost exclusively in many of her home-cleaning hack videos, as it's also easy to remove the dirty residue from the cloth and use again soon after.

-Other fans of the cloth says they're brilliant for cleaning the bathroom and kitchen sinks, since they're a little less abrasive than the traditional yellow and green scrubbing sponges but still give a really thorough clean.
+Other fans of the cloth say they're brilliant for cleaning the bathroom and kitchen sinks, since they're a little less abrasive than the traditional yellow and green scrubbing sponges but still give a really thorough clean.

-The Pink Stuff
+16. The Pink Stuff